5 Ways To Help Your Child Deal With Acne

 1. “It’s Not Your Fault”

 Teen acne is triggered by hormonal changes, bacteria and natural oils in the body during puberty.
 It’s not due to bad hygiene or eating too much junk food.
 It’s important to stress and remind your child that their acne is not a result of something they did.
-“Acne rarely is the result of poor hygiene, poor diet or poor skin care,” says dermatologist Robert Fried MD, PhD.
+“Acne rarely is the result of poor hygiene, poor diet or poor skincare,” says dermatologist Robert Fried MD, PhD.
 There are many misconceptions about acne—especially among teenagers—and parents should research acne’s causes and treatments, so they’re well informed and not contributing to the spreading of false information.
 “Parents and physicians often blame the young person for hygiene or other poor behavior,” says Dr. Fried.
 “But it usually stems from a hereditary tendency for the follicular unit to over-respond.”

 2. Take Action

 It can often make a child feel better simply knowing that they’re taking concrete steps to fight their acne.
 You should make a game plan for how to deal with acne, listing the necessary steps to get their acne under control.
 “Parents should help children and teens find a skincare regimen that works for them and their schedule,” says pediatrician Brenda Ritson, MD.
 “Finding products that are easy to use consistently is key.”
-If acne is mild with blackheads and white heads, it can be treated with benzyl peroxide, glycolic acid or salicylic acid products.
+If acne is mild with blackheads and white heads, it can be treated with benzoyl peroxide, glycolic acid, or salicylic acid products.
 They should enlist professional help for more serious acne.
 “When outbreaks persist beyond two to three months or there is obvious scarring, the child should received professional help as soon as possible to minimize long-term damage,” says Dr. Fried.

 3. “You’re Not Alone”